rskwan/rskwan.github.io/_posts/2016-05-22-berkeley-food.md

 ![Imm]({{ "/media/2016-05-22/imm.jpg" | prepend:site.baseurl }})

 ### Thai Noodle and Thai Noodle II
-I personally like them more than Imm, since they're open later, usually not as crowded, and the portions are a bit bigger.
+I personally like them more than Imm, since they're open later, they're usually not as crowded, and their portions are a bit bigger.
 Everything's good.

 ![Thai Noodle]({{ "/media/2016-05-22/tn.jpg" | prepend:site.baseurl }})